trailofbits/empirehacking.nyc/archive.md

 * A Dive Into GDB (Matheus Branco Borella)
 * Fuzzing ETW Consumers (Michael Lin)

-## April 2023 - Lightning Demos
+## April 2023

 ### "The Golden Mean in the Shift Left vs. Shift Right Debate in App Sec"
 Mikhail Chechik, a Security Engineer (App Security) at Spotify, will share context on this debate, talk about Spotify’s App Sec tooling, and share how Security Hub stitches it all together for a great user experience in Backstage.

 ### Medusa
-Trail of Bits Security Engineer Anish Naik is a core contributor and will demo a new tool.
+Trail of Bits Security Engineer Anish Naik is a core contributor and will demo Medusa, a new smart contract fuzzer for Ethereum written in Go.

-### Network Flight Simulator (flightsim) - Chris McNab
+### Network Flight Simulator (flightsim)
 Chris McNab, co-founder of AlphaSOC, will present Network Flight Simulator, a free, open-source adversary simulation tool.
 Security teams can use the flightsim utility to synthesize malicious network traffic patterns (e.g., C2 beacons, cryptomining, and DNS tunneling) and evaluate their SIEM / SOAR coverage.
 Chris will demonstrate the software at Empire Hacking to help foster project contribution and adoption within the industry.

-### DarkSea: A Toolchain for Automatic Verification of Lifted Binaries - Cyrus Liu
+### DarkSea: A Toolchain for Automatic Verification of Lifted Binaries
 Cyrus Liu, a research scholar at CYPRESS Lab in Stevens Institute of Technology, will give a brief introduction of formal verification, and summarize challenges in existing tools when applying them to binary analysis.
 He’ll introduce our proposed techniques (i.e. bitwise branching) for bitwise reasoning in the lifted binary code.
 He’ll share a detailed implementation of the DarkSea tool, and demonstrate that the bitwise branching strategies can mitigate bit-vector reasoning in the lifted binaries.
 Then he’ll show that the DarkSea tool can be used as a modular framework for binary verification and a short demo to showcase DarkSea running on a lifted binary.